Optimal Control of an SIR Model with Noncompliance as a Social Contagion: An SIR Model with Behavioral Effects: Disease-Free Equilibria and Reproductive Ratios

 \begin{proposition} Define $\mathscr R_0(s,s^*)$ as in \eqref{eq:Rnot} for nonnegative $s,s^*$. \begin{itemize} \item[(i)] Holding other values constant, $\mathscr R_0(s,s^*)$ is decreasing in each of the control variables $\alpha, \eta, \mu,\nu$. \item[(ii)] The function $s^* \mapsto \mathscr R_0(\tfrac b \delta - s^*, s^*)$ is increasing for $s^* \in [0,\tfrac b \delta]$. \end{itemize} \end{proposition}

 {\bf Remark.} This proposition is a sanity check to verify that our model behaves as expected.
 The two points can be interpreted as follows: (i) more control leads to a lower rate of disease spread, and (ii) when we are at the equilibrium population level of $\tfrac b \delta$, more noncompliance leads to a higher rate of disease spread.
+We omit the proof because it is elementary, if tedious.
+It follows most readily from the observation that the function $z\mapsto \frac{c_1+c_2z}{c_3+c_4z}$ is increasing for $z\ge 0$ when $c_2c_3 \ge c_1c_4$, and decreasing for $z\ge 0$ when $c_2c_3\le c_1c_4$.
+Clearing the nested denominators, one can write $\mathscr R_0(s,s^*)$ in this form with $\alpha,\eta,\mu,\nu$ alternately playing the role of $z$, and verify the correct inequality. \\